 But, while the paint was still wet, Keith and Gordon’s original Cloudburst material was re-recorded as the cassette album Storm in a Teacup, and saw a limited release in early 1983.
 Another compilation of unreleased demos, The Distortion Factor, was completed later that year.

-Although they never gigged again as Cloudburst, Keith, Steve, Gordon, and Craig briefly regrouped in summer 1983 as Albino Dinnerjacket before leaving Darwen for university.
+Although they never gigged again as Cloudburst, Keith, Steve, Gordon, and Craig regrouped in summer 1983 as Albino Dinnerjacket before leaving Darwen for university.